TeseoLou/codoku/README.md

 ![Codoku User Flow](docs/figures/charts/user-flow.webp)
 *A sequential flow from Setup → Game → Completion or Support Pages.*

-The diagram outlines the typical user journey through Codoku.
+The diagram outlines the typical user journey through **Codoku**.
 It follows a linear but flexible progression, guiding users from instruction to gameplay and through to completion, with supportive pathways for accessing additional context or handling errors.

 1. 🧾**Rules**
    - Users may begin by reviewing game instructions.